 This annual dinner and auction is held every fall and is the school’s largest fundraising event.
 Alumni are invited to attend the event at a discounted rate and many alumni volunteer their time, talent, and treasure, to make the event a success.
-The 2020 Angel Flight is set for Saturday, October 24, 2020.

 Organized by alumni and alumni parents, this January tournament pits classes against each other in a two day, all-alumni, basketball battle.

 Skutt Catholic sets aside this special day to show appreciation for the grandparents and other special friends who play such an important role in the lives of our students.
 The entire student body and their GrandHawks come together to celebrate mass, followed by a reception.
 This year’s event has changed to the spring.
 The new date is April 29, 2021.

 On January 4, 2020 more than 150 guests attended Skutt Catholic’s second Hall of Fame Induction.
 This event is set for alternating years and honors individuals, teams, and groups who have contributed to our rich tradition of excellence.
 Seeking recipients from all areas of the school, members of this group have helped define and advance our institution and its mission.
 Recipients of the Hall of Fame award are exemplars of exceptional accomplishments and service and thereby set high standards for Skutt Catholic students.
 The honorees for the 2020 Hall of Fame Induction were:

 Sue Dobel joined the Skutt Catholic family in the mid-’90s when she first served as a member of the board of directors.
 She became an active volunteer before her children, Andrew ‘99, Sarah ‘01, Susan ‘03, and Christine ‘06, were even enrolled at Skutt Catholic.